nt246/NTRES-6100-data-science/assignments/assignment_4.md

 ## Instructions: Please read through this before you begin

--   This assignment is due by **10pm on Thursday 02/24/20**.
+- This assignment is due by **10pm on Thursday 02/23/20**.
 Please upload it using your personal GitHub repository for this class.

--   You can start by making a copy of the R markdown template that you created as `assignment_1.Rmd` and work from there.
+- You can start by making a copy of the R markdown template that you created as `assignment_1.Rmd` and work from there (you wrote up most of the template text needed here in assignment 1; now you’ll be filling in the code chunks).

 - Please name your R markdown file `assignment_4.Rmd` and the knitted markdown file `assignment_4.md`.

 - For this assignment, please **reproduce this markdown file** using R markdown.
 This includes the followings:

   - **Reproduce this markdown template**, except for this list of instructions which you **don’t** have to include.
 Pay attention to all the formating in this file, including bullet points, bolded characters, inserted code chunks, headings, text colors, blank lines, etc.

   - Write code to reproduce all the figures and tables shown.
 Have all your code embedded within the R markdown file, and show **BOTH your code and plots** in the knitted markdown file.

   - When a verbal response is needed, answer by editing the part in the R markdown template where it says “Write your response here”.

   - Use R Markdown functionalities to **hide messages and warnings when needed**.
 (Suggestion: messages and warnings can often be informative and important, so please examine them carefully and only turn them off when you finish the exercise).

 - Note that Exercise 3 is **optional** (only Exercise 1 and 2 are
   required).

 <br>